earlfogel/UltraRogue/README.md

     S	save game
     Q	quit

-To restore a saved game, use "urogue -r" for the default save file, or "urogue \<filename\>" for any other.
+To restore a saved game, use "urogue \<filename\>".
+There are sample shell and batch files in the "extras" folder that do this for you.

 Older UltraRogue versions (which may no longer be playable) are available from the roguelike archive at: https://britzl.github.io/roguearchive/